-This investigation relies upon the scholarly works available on the Internet depository at "scholar google.com (SGC)" or publicly open records in accordance with the best available evidence principle.
+This investigation relies upon the scholarly works available on the Internet depository at "scholar.google.com (SGC)" or publicly open records in accordance with the best available evidence principle.
 While the concept of research impact is equivalent to that of Shapiro and is based on citations or the recently coined term, citology, the standard of quality obviously came out different, and is admittedly rough and less than ideally defined.
 A strict dividing line to preserve the distinct identity of legal science held faithfully by Shapiro was necessarily sacrificed due to the counting of the whole of the available data (2000; 2012).
 Therefore, the citations of staff papers, unpublished SSRN materials and monographs or even informal writings as well as products or citations by non-legal sources were included (Black & Caron, 2006).
-For similar reasons, Joseph Raz and John Finnis -- British educated legal scholars -- had far more counts than that of the Shapiro's article published in 2000.
+For similar reasons, Joseph Raz and John Finnis -- British educated legal scholars -had far more counts than that of the Shapiro's article published in 2000.
 Nevertheless, Shapiro's care to comply with the "less than half rule" for identification of the "legal scholars" as opposed to those of "social science" has been maintained since merging the social and legal science data would likely produce an egregious result.
-Such confounded data would efface the identity of the legal education system as a whole (2000; 2012).
+Such confounded data would efface the identity of the legal education system as a whole

+&lt;sup>10 This way of dealing, therefore, is close to the approach of Webometrics that ranks global scholars and institutions.

+(2000; 2012).
 For this reason, Max Weber, a doctorate in law from Germany -- if assumed as an emeritus professor in US law schools -- has been excluded although he should have been counted based on the HeinOnline or law-related ISI data.
-11 This same rationale has been applied to exclude B.S.
+This same rationale has been applied to exclude B.S.
 Santos, who is a graduate law from Yale and currently has a post at UW-Madison law school.
 In this respect, the refinement of the classification by Shapiro, distinguishing such categories as law review articles, legal books, text writers, non-legal materials or method to determine the standard of law journals had a very good and vital cause.
-Generally, his method is crucial to preserve the identity of law, legal science, and the law school system, and we have partly and to the extent married with globalization or neo-liberalization as a virtue of global capitalism, which has been a principle for decades, but with the inevitable resistance, adjustment and transformation.
-Many may agree that the thesis of "glocalization (global + local)" is better received more realistic and practical for the citizens of global village.
-In terms of the educational aspect, the regional ranking of QS and use of regional reputation by USWR for the ranking of global universities could be seen as one kind of adjustment or transformation.
-The paper begins to accept the reasoning of this theoretical phenomenon, but with a care for the growing conservative ethos of nationalism or conservative ideals in the world of real politics.
-Practically - we mean by this to be in comparison with the ideal or statistical assumption as abovementioned - and results can be taken as global to see who is more cognizant or is more scholarly in the US law than others among global LLMs or research doctorates in law .
-This way of dealing, therefore, is close to the approach of Webometrics that ranks global scholars and institutions.
+Generally, his method is crucial to preserve the identity of law, legal science, and the law school system, and we have partly and to the extent possible adhered to it through the work - and deviated from it, however, only to broadly sketch the area of contemporary exposure (Priest, 1983).
+12